 This Weymouth-based business has built a huge operation around live music, holding a series of hugely successful festivals throughout the year.

-FOOD PUB OF THE YEAR (Sponsored by Booker/Macro)
+BEST FOOD PUB (Sponsored by Booker/Makro)

 The Compasses Inn, Canterbury, Kent

-Run by Rob and Donna Taylor, this Kent-based business has already won plaudits being listed in the Top 50 Gastropubs, and has gone onto seal its success even further in the Great British Pub Awards.
+Run by Rob and Donna Taylor, this Kent-based business has already won plaudits being listed in the Top 50 Gastropubs, and his gone onto seal its success even further in the Great British Pub Awards.

 The White Horse, Chilgrove, Chichester